-The Fund is subject to credit risk as the Fund invests in bonds, OTC derivatives, exchange traded derivatives, has cash balances, enters into repurchase agreements and has the potential to undertake stock lending activities.
+The Fund is subject to credit risk as the Fund invests in bonds, OTC derivatives, exchange traded derivatives, has cash balances, enters into repurchase agreements, has the potential to undertake stock lending activities, and has transacted a buy-in (which is exposed to the credit risk of the insurer).
 The Fund also invests in pooled investment vehicles and is therefore directly exposed to credit risk in relation to the instruments it holds in the pooled investment vehicles and is indirectly exposed to credit risks arising on the financial instruments held by the pooled investment vehicles.
 The main pooled investment arrangements used by the Fund comprise Irish QIAIFs, Limited Partnerships, UCITS, and a Common Contractual Fund.